Experiential Learning

 Bright Futures

-These lessons prepare young people to transition out of their positions at Cookie Cart and into a next job.
-Youth are encouraged to think about and explore possibilities, and look for jobs that are a good fit for their interests, skills, strengths, goals, and values.
-Each lesson walks participants through a part of the job seeking process (searching, applying, interviewing, follow-up) using real-life examples and role plays.
-This phase culminates with a celebration of all that they have worked on and accomplished.
+These lessons prepare young people to transition out of their positions at Cookie Cart into their next job.
+Youth are encouraged to think about and explore possibilities, and to look for jobs that are a good fit for their interests, strengths, goals, and values.
+Each lesson walks participants through part of the job-seeking process using real-life examples and role plays.
+This phase culminates with a celebration of all that they have accomplished.

 Customer Service